levinyi/scripts/README.md

 With this tool you can calculate the intersection(s) of list of elements.
 It will generate a textual output indicating which elements are in each intersection or are unique to a certain list.
 Currently you are able to calculate the intersections of at maximum 30 lists.

-The graphical output is produced in SVG and PNG format.
+The graphical output is produced in JPG format.
 * related refs: compare.py compare.list_a.txt compare.list_b.txt

 example: